Fine-tune the pretrained ATST model for sound event detection: Introduction

-In this work, we propose the ATST-SED system.
-We replace the BEATs model in the DCASE challenge task 4 baseline model with our newly proposed SelfSL model, ATST-Frame \cite{li2023self}, and train/fine-tune the whole model with both labelled and (in-domain) unlabelled SED data.
-As a SelfSL model, ATST-Frame is especially designed for learning frame-level representations of audio signals.
-It obtains state-of-the-art (SOTA) performances on a series downstream tasks, including SED.
+In this work, we incorporate the audio teacher-student transformer model (ATST) into the SED systems, named ATST-SED.
+We replace the BEATs model in the DCASE challenge task 4 baseline model with our newly proposed SelfSL model, frame-level ATST (ATST-Frame) \cite{li2023self}, and train/fine-tune the whole model with both labelled and (in-domain) unlabelled SED data.
+ATST-Frame is especially designed for learning frame-level representations of audio signals.
+It obtains state-of-the-art (SOTA) performances on a series of downstream tasks, including SED.
 Comparing with the patch-wise BEATs, ATST-Frame has a finer temporal resolution and better frame-level representations.
-We also propose a simple yet effective strategy to fine-tune the ATST-Frame model when it is integrated with the CRNN.
+We also propose a simple yet effective strategy to fine-tune the ATST-Frame integrated with the CRNN.
 Fine-tuning large model like ATST-Frame with limited amount of data would lead to the overfitting problem \cite{li2023self}.
 The proposed strategy applies a first-stage frozen training and a second-stage fine-tuning with heavily weighted unsupervised loss (of unlabelled data) to overcome such problem.
 Performance-wise, the proposed method obtains 0.587/0.812 PSDS1/PSDS2 scores on the DCASE challenge task 4 dataset, which surpasses the SOTA SED systems by a large margin, demonstrating the superiority of the proposed method.